 Joe Chan is the Chief Executive Officer of Advanced Security Technology and Research Laboratory Company Limited (AdvSTAR).
 Prior his spin-off from ASTRI to establish AdvSTAR Laboratory, he was the Director, Information Security at ASTRI and was the head of the ASTRI Security Laboratory.
-Before joining ASTRI, He received venture fund from Kuan Capital and established i-Patrol Technology LLC and served as Director of Technology to lead its research and development of various advanced information security technologies include but not limited to patented hardware security token, email and cloud encryption systems, and multi-factor authentication technologies.
+Prior to joining ASTRI, he received venture fund from Kuan Capital and established i-Patrol Technology LLC.
+While at i-Patrol he served as Director of Technology and he led the research and development of various advanced information security technologies include but not limited to patented hardware security token, email and cloud encryption systems, and multi-factor authentication technologies.
 In 2005, He co-founded Impact Computer Ltd. and was Director and Technology Leader of the company responsible for the advancement of technological development, establishment of new business function and training of engineers.
 He obtained his PhD degree from the City University London in 2012.
 He was a graduate of the BEng (Hons) in Electronic and Information Engineering degree programme of the Department in 2002.
 He is also the holder of CISSP and CISA and member of IEEE.

 FIEEE, Infineon Technologies, Munich, Germany / Shanghai

 Leo Lorenz is currently the Senior Principal of Infineon Technologies, one of the world's largest power semiconductor manufacturers, now based in Munich and Shanghai.
 He graduated from Technical University of Berlin, Germany, in 1976 and obtained the PhD degree from University of Bundeswehr, Munich, Germany, in 1984 and became an IEEE Fellow in 2007.
 He is also an Academician of the German Academy of Science.
 He has set up and is heading the Technology Competence Center for all Industry & Automotive Components of Infineon at Shanghai, and has been conducting collaborative research with universities.
 He has an impressive professional career in power electronics related developments.